The Best Things to do in Lake Toba – Lake Toba Travel Guide

 Due to the road condition, all southern transport from Bukit Lawang backtracks to Medan anyway.

 To get from Bukit Lawang to Lake Toba using public transport, one would need to get back to Medan’s terminus and from there follow the guide above (Medan to Lake Toba).
 Do note that this may increase transfer time by at least two hours and would be greatly subject to bus availability at Medan.

 We far preferred the option of booking two seats in a shared car going directly from Bukit Lawang to Lake Toba (Parapat) at the cost of 230,000 IDR (about €14.50) each.
 This transport was arranged by our great host at Ida Guesthouse.
 By directly, we mean changing vehicles half way and stopping two times for snacks/lunch, but that is all pre-organised and hassle free, and a relatively comfortable option for commuting directly from Bukit Lawang to Lake Toba.

 Ferry from Parapat to Samosir

 The ferry from Parapat to Samosir cost 15,000 IDR (€1) each (one-way).
 The ferry leaves every hour until 18.00 (check for the latest updates as this is subject to change at a day’s notice), and the rather pleasant journey takes about 30 minutes.
 We informed the boatmen of our destination (Tuk Tuk, Samosir), and the ferry dropped us off directly at our hotel by the water’s edge.

 Lake Toba Travel Guide – Hotels in Samosir Island, Lake Toba

 Many of the hotels in Samosir island are located in Tuk Tuk, Samosir.
 Romlan Guesthouse catered to our needs perfectly.
-At 135,000 IDR (€8.50)/night for two people, we thought the chalet which included a private bathroom, was great value for money.
+At 135,000 IDR (€8.50)/night for two people, we thought that the chalet, which included a private bathroom, was great value for money.
 We even had a porch where we could enjoy a couple of beers during sunset.
 Although we didn’t stay at any of the other hotels in Samosir island, we can confidently recommend this one, unless you need strong wifi during your stay!